Editorial Standards

 Follow this simple sequence to keep your file clean and review‑ready:

-• Use the new online 3949‑A pathway, or print and mail to the address on the current form.
+- Print and mail the completed form to the address on the current form.
 As of the latest PDF, the address is PO Box 3801, Ogden, UT 84409.
+Per the Form 3949‑A instructions, no e-file, fax, or email submission channel exists.

 5‑W Narrative Template You Can Copy